Menu

 A functional nutritionist will evaluate the patient’s emotional, physical, and mental state, as well as their environment and lifestyle habits, checking for symptoms of dietary-related causes.
 Food is believed to be naturally medicinal, so creating a food plan or determining any nutrient inadequacies can help resolve, treat, or manage short—or long-term diseases.

-Become an Integrative Functional Nutritionist
+How to Become an Integrative Functional Nutritionist

 Becoming a certified integrative functional nutritionist combines the familiar and holistic nutritionist career paths.
 Although pursuing a graduate degree in functional nutrition is not required, it will help separate you from other applicants and other practitioners in the field.